photo of Owen King smiling while standing next to a tree

 Philosophy paper marking notation

 Do you teach philosophy?
 Then maybe you end up writing the same guidance on student papers again and again.
 Maybe you would find some shorthand useful?
-Check out the Philosophy Paper Marking Notation & Abbreviations I have used.
+Check out the Philosophy Paper Marking Notation & Abbreviations I've used.
 Feel free to try it!
 Let me know if you have any feedback.

 Software antifeatures